 Fat Les – ‘Vindaloo’, 1998

-Well this shouldn’t have worked.
-It had daft lyrics and very little to do with football apart from the great insight of ‘we’re gonna score one more than you’.
+Well, this shouldn’t have worked; it had daft lyrics and very little to do with football apart from the occasional illuminating insight such as, ‘We’re gonna score one more than you’.
 Yet it definitely does work, and it shows that as long as a football anthem is upbeat and catchy, it can be forgiven almost anything.
-Helped by a brilliant video mocking The Verve’s ‘Bittersweet Symphony‘, the song had a close battle for that year’s no.1, but narrowly missed out to the re-worked ‘Three Lions‘.
+Helped by a brilliant video mocking The Verve’s Bittersweet Symphony‘, the song had a close battle for that year’s no.1, but narrowly missed out to the re-worked ‘Three Lions’.
 Full marks for a track which is the exception to the rule that an unofficial, novelty track must be absolute kack.

 Andy Cameron – ‘Ally’s Tartan Army’, 1978

-…and the Own Goals:
+…And The Own Goals:

 Really the list of bad football songs could go on forever, and the long trail of disasters seems to be added to with every major tournament that goes by.
-Here’s a few of the more memorable ones:
+Here’s a few of the more ‘memorable’ ones.

 Del Amitri – ‘Don’t Come Home Too Soon’, 1998

-Ant & Dec – ‘We’re On The Ball’‘, 2002
+Ant & Dec – ‘We’re On The Ball’, 2002

 Udo Jürgens & DFB ELF 1990 – ‘Wir Sind Schon Auf Dem Brenner’, 1990